mathanpec/react-native-detox-cucumber/README.md

    * watchman is installed (`brew install watchman`)

 ### Step 0:
-Before starting out with Cucumber, please be sure to go over the [Getting Started](Introduction.GettingStarted.md) guide from Detox.
+Before starting out with Cucumber, please be sure to go over the fundamentals of [Getting Started](Introduction.GettingStarted.md) guide from Detox.

 ### Step 1: Adding dependencies